Dhitchen28963/elysium-realestate-django/README.md

 - `ViewingAppointment`
 - `FavoriteProperty`

 ## Testing

 ### Running Tests

-To ensure that the application is functioning correctly, you can run the Django tests and JavaScript tests as shown below:
+To ensure that the application functioned correctly, I used a combination of automated and manual testing for both Python and JavaScript as shown below:

 #### Django Tests (Python)